-- (a) As part of the Merger, the Company assumed certain liabilities from a previous member of A Squared Entertainment, LLC which has claimed certain liabilities totaling \$925,000.
-The Company disputes the basis for this liability and has not heard from the claimant for two years. - (b) During the three months ended March 31, 2014, the Company entered into an exclusive long-term agreement with Sony DADC, the optical disc manufacturing and fulfillment arm of Sony, to provide all CD, DVD and BD replication, packaging and distribution to Genius Brands International's direct customers.
+- (a) As part of the Merger, the Company assumed certain liabilities from a previous member of A Squared which has claimed certain liabilities totaling \$925,000.
+The Company disputes the basis for this liability and has not heard from the claimant for two years. - (b) During the first quarter of 2014, the Company entered into an exclusive long-term agreement with Sony DADC, the optical disc manufacturing and fulfillment arm of Sony, to provide all CD, DVD and BD replication, packaging and distribution to Genius Brands International's direct customers.
 Under the terms of the long-term, exclusive supply chain services agreement, the Company will order a minimum level of disc replication, packaging and distribution services for its content across all physical media, including DVD, CD, and Blu-ray from Sony DADC.
-As consideration for these minimum order levels, the Company will receive a total of \$1,500,000, \$750,000 of which was received during the first quarter of 2014 with the remaining \$750,000 due by January 17, 2015. - (c) The Company assumed these accrued expenses in association with the Merger.
+As consideration for these minimum order levels, the Company will receive a total of \$1,500,000, \$750,000 of which was received during the first quarter of 2014 with the remaining \$750,000 due by January 17, 2015. - (c) In the Merger, the Company assumed from A Squared an April 2013 agreement for an advance of \$450,000 for the music rights of certain A Squared properties.
+During the second quarter of 2014, the Company executed an agreement with the same counterparty for another music advance of \$250,000 covering the properties held by the Company prior to the Merger.
+Pursuant to ASC 928-430-25-1, the Company began recognizing revenue under these agreements on May 1, 2014.

-Note 9: Short Term Debt - Related Parties
+Note 10: Short Term Debt - Related Parties

 As part of the Merger, the Company acquired certain liabilities from A Squared.
 From time to time, A Squared required short-term advances to fund its operations and provide working capital from its founder, the Company's current Chief Executive Officer, Andrew Heyward.
-As of March 31, 2014, these advances totaled \$415,787, compared to \$516,659 as of December 31, 2013.
-On March 3, 2014, the Company repaid a portion of the Member Advances to its Chief Executive Officer, Andrew Heyward, in the amount of \$100,000.
+As of June 30, 2014, these advances totaled \$412,893, compared to \$516,659 as of December 31, 2013.
+On March 3, 2014, the Company repaid a portion of the advances to its Chief Executive Officer, Andrew Heyward, in the amount of \$100,000.

 These advances are interest free and have no stated maturity.
 The Company has applied an imputed interest rate of 6% in accordance with ASC 835-30-45.
-During the quarter ended March 31, 2014, the Company recognized imputed interest expense of \$7,163.
+During the three and six months ended June 30, 2014, the Company recognized imputed interest expense of \$6,207 and \$13,370, respectively.

-Note 10: Stockholders' Equity
+Note 11: Stockholders' Equity